mathieu-genete/vcf_to_multifasta/README.md

 # VCF to Multifasta Script (Version 2.0.0)

 This script converts VCF files to multifasta format, incorporating population information, ploidy levels, and reference sequences for greater flexibility and accuracy.
-It can handle compressed VCF files and includes robust error handling and validation.
+It can handle compressed VCF files.

 ---